ashrafelngar08/customer_bot.py/README.md

 a choice when adding the sub-admin — the plumbing (DB table, decorator, menu-by-role) is already there to support more than one role.

+### Menu icons (the "app-logo" look, like other stores' bots)

+Category and product buttons can now show a small icon before their text — the same look you see on bots like X Pro Store.
+This uses Telegram's `icon_custom_emoji_id` button field (Bot API 9.4+), so `requirements.html` now pins `python-telegram-bot>=22.8` (the old pin, `21.6`, doesn't have this field at all — and had a typo, `python-tebinary-bot`, that would've made `pip install -r requirements.txt` fail outright; fixed).

+**Hard requirement, not optional:** button icons only render if **the bot owner's personal Telegram account** (the human behind `ADMIN_ID`) has an active **Telegram Premium** subscription, or the bot has a username purchased on Fragment.
+Without that, any icon you set is silently ignored by Telegram and the button just shows plain text — this is a Telegram-side restriction, nothing in the code can work around it.

+**To set an icon:** from **🗂️ إدارة الأصناف**, open a category → **🖼️ أيقونة الصنف**, or open a product → **🖼️ تعديل الأيقونة**.
+When adding a new category/product you're asked for the icon right after the name.
+Send the custom emoji by itself (tap it from the emoji panel's "premium" tab, or forward a message that contains it) — plain/standard emoji won't work here since they don't have a `custom_emoji_id`; those still go in the regular `emoji` field for categories.
+Send "تخطي" to skip/clear it.

 ## Data safety

 All state lives in `shop.db`, entirely separate from the bot code (per your